-A Sitka Spruce planted on the estate in the 1830s stands guard over King John's Bridge.
-Built in 1205 this stone-arched structure, spanning the Clodagh River, is the oldest bridge in Ireland.
-Twenty kilometres of famine relief boundary wall and four sturdy wrought iron gates surround the estate.
+Enjoy an enchanting stroll through the historic grounds of Curraghmore House & Gardens, in County Waterford.
+A Sitka spruce planted on the estate in the 1830s is one of the tallest trees in Ireland, and stands guard over King John's Bridge.
+Built in 1205, this stone arched structure spanning the Clodagh River, is one of the oldest bridges in Ireland.
+20kms of famine relief boundary wall and four sturdy wrought iron gates surround this estate.

-Group tours of the main reception rooms of Curraghmore House can be arranged by prior appointment.
-This tour takes in some of the finest neo-classical rooms in Ireland which feature the magnificent plaster work of James Wyatt and grisaille panels by Peter de Gree.
+Take a guided tour of Curraghmore House, detailing the house and family history with a viewing of the original interior.
+See its vast furniture collection, art and architectural insights.
+Curraghmore House has some of the finest neo classical rooms in Ireland, which feature the magnificent plaster work of James Wyatt and grisaille panels by Peter de Gree.

 The gardens at Curraghmore House include an ancient oak woodland, arboretum, a Shell House folly and beautiful terraces designed by the various Lady Waterford’s of the day.
 The unique shell grotto was built and decorated by Catherine Countess of Tyrone in 1754.
 Take a guided tour of this magical Shell House, followed by a garden visit with access to the estate's formal gardens.
 All guided tours must be arranged by prior appointment.